 Introduction to principles, organizations and techniques of personnel administration including procurement and placement, improvement of performance, management and labor relations, remunerations and security and other services provided to the firm by the personnel section.
 Designed to give students an operational knowledge of the activities involved in personnel management relations in regard to their future roles in business.
-(45 lecture hours) Prerequisite: ENG 21, ENG 22, or ENG 24 with a grade of C or better or equivalent.
-2 years full-time work experience or equivalent.
+(45 lecture hours) Prerequisite: ENG 22 or ENG 24, with a grade of C or better or equivalent.